nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be able to persistently store all user data.
+6. Should be able to respond to any query within two seconds.
+7. Should be usable by any user who can read the provided instructions, even if they have rarely used a text-based application before.
+8. The source code should be open source.

 ## Appendix D : Glossary